HoangLayor/HoangLayor/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on Posts and Telecommunications Institute of Technology
+- 🔭 I am currently a third-year student at Posts and Telecommunications Institute of Technology
-- 🌱 I’m currently learning about Machine Learning Algorithm, Neural Network models
+- 🌱 I'm learning about ML Algorithms, NNs, frameworks and new trends of CV, NLP, GenAI